Australians spend a lot of time at work.

 Prevention Beats Cure

-Knowing how to prevent conflicts, rather than curing them when they arise, means business owners should determine core issues.
+In order to prevent conflicts, rather than fixing them when they arise, leaders should determine core issues.
 As a result, you can increases workplace productivity. retain top performers, and manage potential risks.